dataq-instruments/Arduino_WinDaq/README.md

 # Arduino_WinDaq
-Use Seeeduino XIAO module for WinDaq.
+Use Seeed Studion's XIAO module in WinDaq.

 This is an on-going project, no true Windaq support yet